johnzastrow/johnzastrow.github.io/_posts/2008-07-05-automate-your-life.md

 ***What is crontab?***

-If you’ve worked with Perl
+If you've worked with Perl
-scripts I’m sure you’ve heard or seen the words “cron”,
+scripts I'm sure you've heard or seen the words "cron",

-“crontab”, or “cron job” before.
-If not, you’ll learn
+"crontab", or "cron job" before.
+If not, you'll learn
 something new today!

 The